cristian-sima/Wisply/README.md

 ### Golang

 Wisply is created in Go (or Golang).
 You can find a lot of information about this language on the [official web page](http://golang.org/).
-Google even provide a virtual tour of the language [here](https://tour.golang.org/welcome/1)
+Google even provides a virtual tour for the language [here](https://tour.golang.org/welcome/1)

 #### How to install Go?